Christie Brinkley, 65, Shows Off Age-Defying Body In String Bikini

-Supermodel Christie Brinkley showed of her age-defying body in several Instagram posts on Monday.
-In the photos, Brinkley, 65 rocked a string bikini like she was 25 years old.
+Supermodel Christie Brinkley showed off her age-defying body in several Instagram posts on Monday.
+In the photos, Brinkley, 65, rocked a string bikini like she was 25-years-old.

-The famous model laid on the beach with her head tossed back smiling in the warm sun.

-Brinkley captioned the photo by saying she was out for an early morning swim with the fish and pelicans, “just soaking it all in.”
+While partially in the water, the famous model lay on the beach with her head tossed back smiling in the warm sun.
+Brinkley captioned the photo by saying she was out for an early morning swim with the fish and pelicans.

-The model has posted several pictures of her perfect getaway, and her daughters, Alexa Ray Joel, 33, and Sailor Brinkley Cook, 20, also kept followers updated on their adventure through Instagram.
+The model posted several pictures of her perfect getaway, and her daughters, Alexa Ray Joel, 33, and Sailor Brinkley Cook, 20, also kept followers updated on their adventure through Instagram.

 Brinkley has credited her looks to her fitness routine and strict vegetarian diet.
-She also has an an intensive skin-care routine that includes Xeomin, an injectable similar to Botox that temporarily removes frown lines between eyebrows, and Ultherapy, which is reportedly a skin-lifting therapy for problem areas in the neck and lower neck line.
+She also has an intensive skincare routine that includes Xeomin, an injectable similar to Botox that temporarily removes frown lines between eyebrows, and Ultherapy, which is reportedly a skin-lifting therapy for problem areas on the neck and lower neckline.

-Brinkley discussed the two non-invasive procedures in an interview with People magazine in 2017.
+Brinkley discussed the two noninvasive procedures in an interview with People magazine in 2017.

 “I wondered if people would think I’m phony and fake,” she said.
 “But it’s better to be honest and say, ‘Yeah, this is what I do.'”